concur/developer.concur.com/api-guides/expense/3how-to-identify-group-codes-for-standard-edition-clients.markdown

         *	You will need to record the top level values and the 2nd level values.
         *	The top level value will be populated in Custom21
         *	The bottom level value will be populated in OrgUnit1
         *	There could be more than one top level value.
-In the following example there is just one top-level value (US)
+In the following example there is just one top-level value (US) but a couple of different values for the second level.
+(US1 and US2)

 ### Example